mozilla/firefox-app-validator-manifest/README.md

-# Firefox App Validator
+# Firefox App Validator (Manifest)

 WIP

-This validates your Firefox packaged app for submission into https://marketplace.firefox.com.
+This validates your Firefox app manifest for submission into https://marketplace.firefox.com.